Symphony (Webern): Premiere: Smallens in New York

 Alexander Smallens and the Orchestra of the League of Composers gave the world premiere at New York's Town Hall on 18 December 1929, meeting jeers.
-The New York Times ridiculed the piece as "one of those whispering, clucking, picking little pieces that Webern composes, when he whittles away at small and futile ideas, until he has achieved the perfect fruition of futility".
-They report, "The audience laughed it out of court..."
+The New York Times Olin Downes wrote that the "audience laughed it out of court".
+He never did like Webern's music and described the Symphony as "one of those whispering, clucking, picking little pieces which Webern composes when he whittles away at small and futile ideas, until he has achieved the perfect fruition of futility []".
 The same month, Webern wrote to Schoenberg that Otto Klemperer, Hermann Scherchen, and Leopold Stokowski had all expressed interest.